dlight-js/dlight/README.md

     }
   }
 }

+render("app", App)
 ```

 ## Performance?
 To me the performance is not as important as the DX.
 But I know you care about it and every framework claims that they're fast, lightweight, and performant.
-So DLight can't be left behind right?
+So DLight can't be left behind, right?

 So after some dark days of optimization, DLight is now the MOST performant framework.
 ### Speed